 Other related sections of the PMKI:

-Quality is defined as: The degree to which a set of inherent characteristics fulfil requirements This includes both the stated and implied, needs and wants of the project stakeholders.
-Quality requirements and expectations are key inputs to properly defining the project requirements.
+Quality is defined as: The degree to which a set of inherent characteristics fulfill requirements This includes both the stated and implied, needs and wants of the project stakeholders.
+Quality requirements and expectations are key inputs to properly defining the project requirements (see more on collecting requirements).
 Requirements are fulfilled when the product or service delivered is considered to be fit for purpose, which encompasses:

 It also means the product or service was created in a ‘quality work environment’ that met the needs and expectations of the people engaged in the creation processes (ie, the project team).
 Quality applies equally to both the management of the project and to the products delivered to external stakeholders (usually the client).
 It is nearly impossible to deliver quality outputs consistently and efficiently unless the work environment is of an equally high level of quality.
 Consequently, quality concepts apply to:

 Six Sigma, ISO 9000, other standards and methodologies.
 Project quality management describes the processes required to ensure that the project will satisfy the needs for which it was undertaken.
 These processes include all the activities of the performing organization that determine quality policies, objectives, and responsibilities.
 It focuses on implementing the project’s quality management system.

 A quality standard specifies the requirements for a quality management system.
 To conform to the standard, the project needs to demonstrate its ability to consistently deliver outputs that meets customer requirements and applicable regulatory standards, by applying appropriate tools, techniques and approaches to the performance of the work.
 Methodologies for implementing quality including Six Sigma.

 Six Sigma is a set of techniques and tools for process improvement.
 It seeks to improve the quality of the output of a process by identifying and removing the causes of defects (errors) and minimizing variability in manufacturing and project processes.